-We lean pretty hard on our favorite guitars that have stood the test of time and never fail to please.
+We lean pretty hard on our guitars.
+The following few have stood the test of time and never fail to please.
 Our workhorse is a Godin nylon string, the Multiac Grand Concert.

 We’re particularly fond of Godin for many reasons.
 The craftsmanship and electronics are second to none, but more importantly they are produced from Canadian trees that fall.
 No tree is cut down to produce these guitars.
 That alone gives us reason to respect the natural beauty of these instruments.
 Godin quality is right up there with some of the best American made brands at a much more reasonable price point.
 They can’t rely on being a well-worn brand whose prestige comes from a bygone era.
 They are state of the art and simply stated … high end instruments crafted for discerning guitarists.